hahaheihei09/xiong-lab.github.io/content/authors/Lvhan Zhuang/_index.md

   - Ph.D.
 Students
 ---

-Lühan Zhuang is a current PhD student at Hainan University, majoring in Control Engineering.
+Lühan Zhuang is a PhD student at Hainan University, majoring in Control Engineering.
 Her research focuses on artificial intelligence image processing and agricultural robotics.